n8n-io/n8n-docs/docs/getting-started/deployment/server-setup.md

 # DOMAIN_NAME and SUBDOMAIN combined decide where n8n will be reachable from
 # above example would result in: https://n8n.example.com

-# The user name to use for autentication - IMPORTANT ALWAYS CHANGE!
+# The user name to use for authentication - IMPORTANT ALWAYS CHANGE!
 N8N_BASIC_AUTH_USER=user

-# The password to use for autentication - IMPORTANT ALWAYS CHANGE!
+# The password to use for authentication - IMPORTANT ALWAYS CHANGE!
 N8N_BASIC_AUTH_PASSWORD=password

 # Optional timezone to set which gets used by Cron-Node by default